 It is the LPAs preference that applicants should meet the BNG requirement by creating/enhancing habitats on the development site in question where this provides an acceptable ecological outcome and is capable of being managed and maintained accordingly.
+This is in-line with the legal requirement to apply the Biodiversity Gain Hierarchy (see Part 6 below for further details).
 The LPA will want to see evidence that any habitat creation is capable of being managed in such a way that it is not negatively impacted by potential disturbance by users of the new development or others who may have cause to be in proximity to the land in question.
-If on-site BNG is not appropriate, the applicant will need to consider off-site solutions including purchasing credits from a suitable habitat bank (see below).
+If onsite BNG is not appropriate, the applicant will need to consider offsite solutions including purchasing credits from a suitable habitat bank (see below).

-Where on-site BNG is being proposed, the LPA will expect that applications for planning permission will provide detailed proposals as part of plans, drawings and supporting information.
+Where onsite BNG is being proposed, the LPA will expect that applications for planning permission will provide detailed proposals as part of plans, drawings and supporting information.
 This is a particular expectation for full applications.
-It is accepted that for outline applications, the means of delivering BNG may not be fully understood.
-In all cases, however, the applicant should provide as much information as possible.
+It is accepted that for outline applications the means of delivering BNG may not be fully understood.
+In all cases, however, the applicant should provide as much information as possible in the form of a Biodiversity Gain Statement (see Part 7 below).